turgu1/ESP-IDF-InkPlate/README.md

 - The application Inkplate_Waveform_EEPROM_Programming from the Arduino library has been adjusted and added [here](https://github.com/turgu1/ESP-IDF-InkPlate/tree/v0.9.8/examples/Inkplate10/Inkplate_waveform_EEPROM_Programming).
 - Default waveform updated as per the Arduino library version.
 When the EEPROM version is not loadable, this is the waveform table to be used.
+- The *virtual* EEPROM on the Arduino uses the NVS partition that is usually located at offset 0x9000 and of length 0x5000 (20k).
+To ensure compatibility between Arduino-based apps and ESP-IDF-based apps, the NVS partition must be defined to be at the same offset and length.
+If not, its content (the saved waveform) may be lost when installing an application that redefines the NVS location and/or size.
+All partitions definitions in the ESP-IDF-Inkplate library have been updated to use such NVS location and size.

 (June 21st, 2022)